 • Lightly-oil a large nonstick skillet or saute pan (12.5 to 13" diameter by 2.5" high, or a 4-quart cocotte) with vegetable oil (2-3 teaspoons, depending on the percentage of fat in your ground beef; chuck will need less than round).

 • Brown the ground beef with a few small pinches of salt and black pepper over medium-high heat.
-Let the beef develop a good crust before you start to flip it.
-Break up any really large pieces with a spoon or spatula after it starts to brown.
+Let the beef develop a good crust before you start to flip and break it up with your spoon or spatula.
 Use a slotted spoon to remove the beef from the pan and set aside.

 • You'll need 3 tablespoons of fat in the pan–if the beef hasn't released this much fat, add enough butter or oil to make up the quantity.

-• Stir in the cognac and simmer for 1-2 minutes, until almost completely evaporated.
+• Stir in the cognac and simmer for 1-2 minutes, scraping any brown bits from the bottom of the pan, until almost completely evaporated.

 • Stir the ground beef back into the pan.
-Sprinkle the flour over the mixture, stir it in to evenly distribute, and cook for 1-2 minutes.
+Sprinkle the flour over the beef and mushroom mixture, stir it in to evenly distribute, and cook for 1-2 minutes.

-• Add the sour cream, remaining 1/2 teaspoon thyme, and 2 tablespoons of parsley to the pan and stir to combine.
+• Remove from the heat and add the sour cream, the remaining 1/2 teaspoon of thyme, and 2 tablespoons of parsley to the pan, gently stirring to combine (see Note 3).
 Season to taste with salt and pepper.
-(The amount will depend on the beef broth you used.)
+(The amount of salt you need will depend on the beef broth you used.)

-• If desired, stir in lemon juice to brighten the sauce (whether you need it will depend on the tanginess of the brand of sour cream you're using and your personal tastes), or serve the dish with lemon wedges on the side to squeeze over your bowl.
-Sprinkle remaining parsley over the top of the pan and serve immediately.
-(This dish doesn't reheat well the next day.)
+• If desired, stir in lemon juice to brighten the sauce (whether you need it will depend on the tanginess of the brand of sour cream you're using and your personal taste), or serve the dish with lemon wedges on the side to squeeze over your bowl.

 Notes